-After allowing remote notarizations during the height of the pandemic by an Executive Order, New York has recently made the practice permanent by statute.
+After allowing remote notarizations during the height of the pandemic by an Executive Order, New York has recently made the practice permanent under NY Executive Law Section 135-C.

 Remote notarizations in New York will allow flexibility when a document needs to be notarized, especially when the person required to sign the document before a notary public (also known as the “principal”) is out of town.